-As previously detailed in the Market Conditions section of this report (see pages 34-54), apartment property rents and prices steeply increased during the recovery phase of the 2010-2020 economic cycle.
+As previously detailed in the Market Conditions section of this report (see pages 37-68), apartment property rents and prices steeply increased during the recovery phase of the 2010-2020 economic cycle.
 However, most of that gain was concentrated in the period between 2011 and mid-2016.
 Subsequently, apartment property prices showed flattening trends from around late-2016 through mid-2017.
 More recently, apartment property prices again significantly increased in the second half of 2017 and through 2018.
 Local market apartment property prices showed a flat to perhaps mildly rising trend in 2019 and into early-2020.

 Much of the U.S. economy essentially has been shut down since mid- to late-March of 2020.
 Since that time, sales activity has been slow and it is difficult to determine price direction with a high degree of reliability.
 As previously discussed in this report, the apartment property price indices produced by Real Capital Analytics and Green Street Advisors showed opposite conclusions for apartment price trends in April of 2020, with the former indicating a rise in prices and the latter showing a steep decline.
-Green Street's May 2020 report then showed apartment property prices stabilizing last month.
+Green Street's May 2020 report then showed apartment property prices stabilizing last month while Real Capital Analytics showed a slight rise in apartment property prices in May.

-The few sales that have occurred in the local market also provide some conflicting evidence, with some showing little or no change and others appearing to show a decline.
-We are aware of several sales that have fallen out of escrow over the past couple of months, which at least in some cases could imply that the prospective buyers believe that prices have declined.
+The few post-pandemic sales that have occurred in the local market also provide some conflicting evidence, with some showing little or no change and others appearing to show a decline.
+We are aware of several sales that have fallen out of escrow over the past three months, which at least in some cases could imply that the prospective buyers believe that prices have declined.
 Overall, based on the preponderance of the available evidence it is considered likely that achievable apartment property prices have declined since March of 2020 in the regional market.